-A. The management's assessment of internal control over financial reporting effectiveness is fairly stated in all material respects, except for certain controls for which the assessment procedures could not be performed due to unavoidable circumstances

-B. Quantitative or qualitative impact of not performing sufficient assessment procedures for a certain part of the internal controls due to unavoidable circumstances is not so significant as to constitute material weaknesses in the entire system of internal control over financial reporting
+- A. The management's assessment of internal control over financial reporting effectiveness is fairly stated in all material respects, except for certain controls for which the assessment procedures could not be performed due to unavoidable circumstances - B. The impact of not performing sufficient assessment procedures due to unavoidable circumstances is not so significant as to constitute material weaknesses in the reliability of financial reporting.